 Step-by-Step Ingredients

-TIP: I love to hand over as much control as I can to my kids during meals (little kids love power!) so I put out the toppings and let them serve themselves.
+TIP: I love to hand over as much control as I can to my kids during meals (little kids love power!) so I put out the toppings for the smoothie bowls and let them serve themselves.
 Yes, it is a little messy, but they usually eat a different mix of foods that I would have expected.

 Frequently Asked Questions